duckietown/docs-opmanual_sky/book/opmanual_sky/10-build/30-Build-Part1-Instructions.md

 1. Measure out from the ends of the battery connector a length of 3 inches.
 Cut off the excess.
 2. Strip the ends of the battery connector so that about 1cm of wire is exposed.
-3. Tin the exposed ends of the XT60 connector.
+3. Twist and tin the exposed ends of the XT60 connector.

 ### Solder (Through Hole)